dburd08/DjangoProject/README.md

 A simple text search feature that allows users to find keywords/phrases from the stored data

 ### Endpoints:
-/index - loads data from MTG api into mondoDB
+/index - loads data from MTG api into mondoDB <br>
-/      - landing page with search form and search operators /searchRults - shows the search results of from user input
+/      - landing page with search form and search operators <br>
+/searchRults - shows the search results of from user input <br>

 ### App start up
 Start mongo db using **mongod** command in a terminal window